sumukh03/matcch/README.md

 #### Introduction

-+ According to the compatibility data mentioned , similar users are more compatible with eachother.
++ According to the compatibility data mentioned , users with similar personality are more compatible with eachother as shown in the below figure for openness trait.

   <img width="985" src="https://github.com/sumukh03/matcch/assets/126386392/949d31fa-4615-409c-9cbd-8be6cccbe61f">
++ Similar to the above table, for every trait in OCEAN traits we have a compatibility table.
-+ Hence, to find the compatible users , we first find the cluster that the user belongs to.
++ Hence , to find the compatible users , we first find the cluster that the user belongs to.
-+ Then , inside the cluster , we find the similar vectors using the distance between them.
++ Then , inside the cluster , we find similar vectors using the distance between them.
 + This distance determines the closest vectors.
 + To the closest vectors , we find the compatibility points.